The roots of Traditional Thai Massage

 The essence of healing touch and massage has existed since time began among all living beings.
 It comes from the deep understanding that everything in Nature is interconnected and this connection through touch can promote the well-being and release the stagnated energy in order to regain balance and harmony in the system.

-The last few decades, the healing power of Thai Massage has been known to more and more people interested in alternative medicine and eventually the teachings were spread from the East to the West.
-Nowadays, there are many schools established in all over the world and Thai Massage has become a renowned healing tool for many conditions of the modern humans.
+In the last few decades, the healing power of Thai Massage has been known to more and more people interested in alternative medicine and eventually, the teachings were spread from the East to the West.
+Nowadays, there are many schools established in all over the world and Thai Massage has become a renowned healing tool for many conditions of modern humans.
 Reviving the wisdom of the past and apply it where is needed for the present, a Thai massage session can be a transformative and profound experience of physical, emotional and spiritual awakening.